 A committed Queen's fund-raiser, always leading by example;

 A faithful member of this Council yesterday, today, and till Queen's Sesquicentennial year;

 Altogether, a Queen's man who since 1945 has honoured his alma mater's good name through his own accomplishments and who has for most of those years served her unstintingly as sheet anchor for Queen's important alumni work in the West.

 In 1994 you left McGill and Montreal and you immediately began your new life as goodwill ambassador for Queen’s and Kingston.
 Without missing a beat and with quick-study skill, you immersed yourself deeply in tricolour tradition.
 With grace, cheerfulness and good humour, with intelligence and foresight, and with integrity and your own wonderful sense of the right thing to do, you served as the Principal’s 24-hour a day partner, special advisor, and personal assistant.

 As official Queen’s hostess you have quietly presided at the centre of a virtual thoroughfare of activity where you have warmly welcomed thousands of people to an endless cycle of University functions.

-As an exemplary Queen’s promoter you have traveled the globe winning friends and funds to strengthen this University.
+As an exemplary Queen’s promoter you have travelled the globe winning friends and funds to strengthen this University.
 Your enthusiasm and your own considerable generosity inspires others to join in giving their time and support.